Configuration details, setup and sharing#

 The standard configuration is the one that is used by default.
 It is composed of five files in the folder $expid/conf that define the experiment configuration.

-This configuration is generated by the expid command without any opcional flag or when using the -dm flag.
+This configuration is generated by the expid command without any optional flag or when using the -dm flag.

 The following table summarizes what configuration files Autosubmit expects and what parameters you can define.